-On 26 November, 2022, at 11:56 am, onboard ISRO PSLV-C54, Dhruva Space launched the Thybolt Mission to validate its P-DoT Satellite Platform and to enable many more amateur radio enthusiasts to be able to operate, test and learn in the journey of the company's first satellite mission.
+On 26 November, 2022, at 11:56 am, onboard ISRO PSLV-C54, Dhruva Space launched and successfully deployed the Thybolt Mission to validate its P-DoT Satellite Platform and to enable many more amateur radio enthusiasts to be able to operate, test and learn in the journey of the company's first satellite mission.
 Dhruva Space anticipates this will encourage individuals, institutions and corporations to embrace the knowledge that amateur radio can contribute to their overall development.

 The Thybolt Mission uses Dhruva Space's P-DoT Satellite Platform for conducting a sequence of technology demonstrations, as well as to enable advancements in research, constellation development and application agnostics use by customers.